o0ragman0o/Withdrawable/README.md

 A minimal API is offered containing `withdrawAll()` along with `Deposit()` and `Withdrawal()` with all other functions being optional.

-A stateless clearing house contract called `Yank` can be supplied an array of withdrawable contract addresses and recipient addresses with which to pull money through a chain or group of contracts to exit addresses.
+A stateless singleton clearing house contract called `Yank` can be supplied an array of withdrawable contract addresses and recipient addresses with which to pull money through a chain or group of contracts to exit addresses.

 ## WithdrawableMinItfc
 ### ABI